uscensusbureau/SABLE/README.md

 ### "M" Series for Scraping Tax Revenue Data

-This series of Python programs is used to (1) download specific PDFs known to contain useful tax revenue data, (2) scrape values and metadata from the downloaded PDFs, and (3) organize the scraped data.
+This series of Python programs is used to (1) download specific PDFs known to contain useful tax revenue data (mostly on a monthly basis), (2) scrape values and metadata from the downloaded PDFs, and (3) output the scraped data in an organized format.

 | Program              | Purpose                                                            |
 | -------------------- | ------------------------------------------------------------------ |